aurollan/Workshop/tooling/readme.md

 #### How to configure it ?

 Use the CLI without configuration file.
-Of course the best part is that you don't have to use the CLI each time and you can benefit from it in real time.
+Of course the best part is that we don't have to use the CLI each time and we can benefit from it in real time.

 #### Configuration